COMP6991 Supplementary Exam

 }

-Your task is to make this function far more generic.
+Your task is to make this struct and its methods far more generic.
+You will need to make the following changes:

 You will be required to constrain some generic type parameters as you solve the exercise.
 You must ensure that you do not overly constrain the types, only requiring what is minimally needed.

-The code already runs correctly on the basic test case outlined above:
+The code already runs correctly on a basic test case:

 6991 cargo run --bin exam_q5